lmsimp/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
 (Double-click on the google-refine.exe file.
-Java services will start on your machine, and Refine will open in your Firefox browser).
+Java services will start on your machine, and Refine will open in your Firefox browser, or if you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program).

 Note the file types Open Refine handles: TSV, CSV, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with Google Refine extensions.